A Food Poverty reduction plan for Exeter

 But tackling food poverty – at its root causes – is a strategic priority for Food Exeter.
 We are part of the national Food Power programme.
 The goal is to transform the way that people experiencing food poverty can access support and create long-term, sustainable lives that are free from hunger.
 Critical to this will be engaging local people and local alliances, giving voice to those experiencing food poverty, influencing practice on the ground and levering in additional resources.

 A key element in our approach is likely to be the development of community food clubs, and linking those with local suppliers and growers, possibly as a form of community-supported, affordable food cooperative.
 We shall also be organising a Food Poverty Summit this year.

 School and Holiday Hunger

-This work is being taken forward by our Food Poverty Working Group.
+This work is being taken forward by our Fair Access to Food Working Group.
 If you would like to be part of this work, please contact us.